erwinkramer/kusto-event-hub-law/README.md

 # kusto-event-hub-law

+Log Analytics Workspace export to Event Hub to Kusto Cluster (Azure Data Explorer).

-The code is the documentation :)
+*The code is the documentation :)*

 Some bits were from: https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.kusto/kusto-event-hub/main.bicep